Thewekang/mytradingjournal/README.md

 ### Optional Webhook Notifications
 Set `COVERAGE_WEBHOOK_URL` secret (Slack incoming webhook or generic) to receive messages after coverage jobs.

+## Observability & Request Correlation
+- All API responses include an `x-request-id` header generated by middleware.
+If you pass your own `x-request-id` on the inbound request, it will be echoed back.
+- Structured logs use this request id (`reqId`) in child logger context, making it easy to trace a flow end-to-end across API handlers, services, and workers.
+- Health endpoint: `/api/health` exposes a lightweight snapshot including export queue metrics when `ENABLE_EXPORTS=1`.

 ## Deployment